openblack/openblack/readme.md

 openblack is released as open source software under the [GPL v3](https://opensource.org/licenses/gpl-3.0.html) license, see the [license](./license) file in the project root for the full license text.

-Copyright of the original game assets belongs to Lionhead Studios.
-To use them, you are legally required to own a copy of Black & White original game.